 Keeping Good Care of Your Trail Running Shoes

 Even though running shoes are pretty tough, you should still treat them with care.
-You should keep them out of the heat, such as it can harden and shrink the midsole, reducing cushioning and durability.
+You should keep them out of the heat, such as they can harden and shrink the midsole, reducing cushioning and durability.
 You should also avoid putting other shoes and boots on top of them; the uppers are pliable and easy to wear down.
 Make sure that you untie them and remove them by hand; this avoids crushing the heel cup and negating its protection.

 If you are going to dry your shoes, remove the insole first and then use newspaper to dry them off.
 Use two batches: Only let the first batch stay in for ten minutes and then just keep the second batch in until you need the shoes again.
 Fill the toebox with paper; this ensures that it will keep its shape.
 You should switch between pairs if you run a lot; it takes about 48 hours for the foam to properly decompress between runs.
-Lastly, hand wash them with baby wipes and a little soap on a dish brush to keep the shoes in the best repair.
+Lastly, hand wash them with baby wipes and a little soap on a dish brush to keep the shoes in the best shape.

 Maintaining the Trail Running Shoes